hpc/pavilion2/docs/advanced.rst

             - gcc
             - openmpi

-Module wrappers are also useful for smoothing the differences between systems when using a shared Pavilion install across clusters.
+Module wrappers are also useful for smoothing the differences clusters that have distinct module setups.
 For instance, one might wrap the gcc module such that it loads normally on some systems, but it performs a module swap on an odd system that loads a different compiler by default.
 This can allow for a single, host-agnostic set of tests.

 Schedulers
 ----------